mui/material-ui/docs/src/pages/system/properties/properties.md

 | :-------------------------- | :-------------------- | :---------------- | :---------------------- | :--------------------------------------------------------------- |
 | [spacing](/system/spacing/) | `spacing`             | `mb,marginBottom` | `margin-bottom`         | [`spacing`](/customization/default-theme/?expand-path=$.spacing) |

-1. The <b>Group</b> column gives you access to the documentation page where this group of properties are described, in the example, the [spacing](/system/spacing/) page.
+1. The <b>Group</b> column gives you access to the documentation page where this group of properties is described, in the example, the [spacing](/system/spacing/) page.
 2. The <b>System style function</b> is referencing the style function which generates these properties, in case you want to use it for adding this functionality to your custom components.
 The function can be imported from `@material-ui/system`.
 3. The <b>System key</b> column, gives you the key/keys by which you may use this property as part of the system (or the `sx` prop).
 4. The <b>CSS proprety</b> column describes which CSS property will be generated when this system prop is used.